meanie/angular-seed/README.md

 *Note*: Meanie uses Gulp version 4.
 This version is not officially released yet, but you can install and use this version now by following [these instructions](http://demisx.github.io/gulp4/2015/01/15/install-gulp4.html).

 ### Default
-The default build task can be used to lint, test, build, serve and watch your code.
+The default build task can be used to test, build, serve and watch your code.
 This is the main task you'll need for ongoing development:
 ```shell
 npm start
 ```